FluffoCJ/StatCat/README.md

-# StatCat - Work in Progress System Fetch Written in Rust
+# StatCat - Fast and customizable system fetch written in Rust

 StatCat is a customizable system fetch tool written in Rust.
 It allows you to display system information with full flexibility, including custom colors, texts, ASCII art, and figlet logos.